Precision Googling: Techniques to Extract Exactly What You Want from the Largest Search Engine

 You will receive your Webcast access information one business day before the live Webcast.
 Webcasts will be recorded and made available to registrants as an archive, so if you sign up but cannot attend the live event, you will receive the archived webcast recording.

-If you have a question about an e-Learning opportunity or need technical assistance, please contact Margot Conahan (email@example.com).
+If you have a question about an e-Learning opportunity or need to make arrangements for special assistance, please contact Margot Conahan (firstname.lastname@example.org).